Andersonlimahw/bytebank-app-fiap/README.md

    - npm install
    - or: pnpm i / yarn

-3) Run in mock mode (default)
+3) Run the app
+   - Real (Firebase) mode: `npm run start` (uses `.env` and sets `EXPO_PUBLIC_USE_MOCK=false`).
-   - npm run start
+   - Mock mode (no Firebase needed): `npm run start:mocks`.
-   - Press i for iOS simulator or a for Android when Metro starts
+   - In Metro, press `i` for iOS simulator or `a` for Android.

 Current Status
-- Mock repositories wired via DI
+- Mock repositories wired via DI, with automatic fallback if Firebase is misconfigured
-- Auth flow (anonymous) + guarded navigation
+- Auth flow (Google/Apple/Email/Anonymous) + guarded navigation
-- Home shows balance and seeded transactions
+- Home shows balance and recent transactions
-- Dashboard shows simple income/expense summary + sign out
+- Dashboard shows income/expense summary and allows adding demo credits/debits
+- Extract supports search, edit, delete, and now adding new transactions (modal)

 Switching to Firebase
 1) Create a Firebase project and a web app to obtain config.